joshuaspence/Thesis/README.md

 make -C src
 ```

-I have used the [latex-makefile](http://code.google.com/p/latex-makefile/), by
+I have used [latex-makefile](http://code.google.com/p/latex-makefile/), by Chris
-Chris Monson, to build the LaTeX project.
-This makefile has proved to be a
+Monson, to build the LaTeX project.
+This makefile has proved to be a useful tool
-useful tool to manage the convoluted LaTeX build process, and also for the
+to manage the convoluted LaTeX build process, and also for the generation of TeX
-generation of TeX files from scripting language (Python, Perl and Shell)
+files from scripting language (Python, Perl and Shell) scripts.
-scripts.
-This feature was used to create plots from my raw data.

-Before building the Thesis itself, you will need to build all of the
+**NOTE**: Before building the Thesis itself, you will need to build all of the
 prerequisite files.
 This should only need to be done once.
+The prerequisite
+files are images, plots and TeX source files that are generated from some raw
-To build the
-prerequisite files, execute the following command.
+data.
+To build the prerequisite files, execute the following command.
 ```shell
 make -f prerequisite.mk
 ```